 ISO 17025 is used to accredit laboratories in certain fields of testing.
 Getting accredited by NATA to ISO 17025 is not as simple as getting a copy of the ISO 17025 standard and meeting the criteria.
 NATA uses additional accreditation criteria (NATA’s ISO 17025 additional criteria) based on their interpretation of ISO 17025, industry standards and local criteria when they assess your laboratory.

 There can be as many as 20-30 documents covering requirements that may be applied to your laboratory.
 Whether your laboratory is new to accreditation or wanting to extend your scope, you need to make sure you have covered all of these.

 When you sit down and start reading through all of these documents you may get the impression that you have an enormous amount of work to do to meet these requirements.
 However all of these requirements cover areas you are probably already dealing with on a day-to-day basis.
-If you’ve covered these bases, you are probably well on your way to meeting NATA’s requirements.
+If you’ve covered these bases, you are already well on your way to meeting NATA’s requirements.

 Staff & training

 You employ or contract staff to manage and work in your laboratory.
 They have relevant experience qualifications or both, and you supervise those who are still in training.
 There are defined responsibilities (such as job descriptions) for each role or person.

 You give them training when they need it, and, for critical tasks, you assess the results of that training.
 You sign off on staff members when they are ready to work unsupervised.